Elijah Paine: Education and career

 Born on January 21, 1757, in Brooklyn, Connecticut Colony, British America, Paine attended the public schools and served in the Continental Army from 1776 to 1777, during the American Revolutionary War.
 He received an Artium Baccalaureus degree in 1781 from Harvard University and read law in 1784.
 He was admitted to the bar and entered private practice in Windsor, Vermont from 1784 to 1787.
 He cultivated a farm and began a settlement at Williamstown, Vermont.
 He established a cloth factory and a saw and grist mill in Northfield, Vermont.
 He was secretary of the Vermont constitutional convention in 1786.
 He was a member of the Vermont House of Representatives from 1787 to 1789.
 He was a Judge of the Probate Court for the Randolph District of Vermont from 1788 to 1791.
 He was a justice of the Supreme Court of Vermont from 1791 to 1793.
 In 1793, Paine ran for Vermont's 2nd congressional district, finishing a distant second to Anti-Federalist incumbent Nathaniel Niles.

 Congressional service

 Paine was elected to the United States Senate from Vermont in 1794.
 He was reelected as a Federalist in 1800 and served from March 4, 1795, to September 1, 1801, when he resigned to accept a federal judicial post.

 Federal judicial service

-Paine was nominated by President John Adams on February 24, 1801, to a seat on the United States District Court for the District of Vermont vacated by Judge Samuel Hitchcock.
+On February 24, 1801, Paine was nominated by President John Adams to the seat on the United States District Court for the District of Vermont vacated by Judge Samuel Hitchcock.
 He was confirmed by the United States Senate on February 25, 1801, and received his commission on March 3, 1801.
 His service terminated on April 1, 1842, due to his resignation.